-- The ST54L A02 features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel and fault attacks. - The AES (Advanced Encryption Standard [3]) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+- The ST54L and ST54LF B01 features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel and fault attacks. - The AES (Advanced Encryption Standard [3]) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
 It can operate in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes. - The 3-key triple DES accelerator (EDES+) supports efficiently the Triple Data Encryption Standard (TDES [2]), enabling Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes, and triple DES computation.

-Note that a triple DES can be performed by a triple DES computation or by 3 single DES - The Nescrypt Fast crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [6], [8],[9], [10], [11]).
+Note that a triple DES can be performed by a triple DES computation or by 3 single DES computations. - The Nescrypt Fast crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [6], [8],[9], [10], [11]).
 It must be highlighted that Nescrypt provides only primitive operations, thus is not addressing any specific SFR of the present Security Target. - The TOE offers 100 Kbytes of User RAM and up to 3376 Kbytes of secure User high-density Flash memory (NVM).
 An Arm® memory management function (MMF) allows to use virtual addressing on these memories, and enables the user to define its own region organization with specific protection and access permissions.
 A Library Protection Unit (LPU) is available to isolate protected code (e.g. a library) from the rest of the code embedded in the device.
-The LPU may be reserved to ST, when a ST library requires its protection. - As randomness is a key stone in many applications, the TOE features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AlS20/AlS31 [1] and directly accessible through dedicated registers. - The TOE also provides a 16- and 32-bit CRC calculation block (compliant to ISO 13239, IEEE 802.3, etc.).
+The LPU may be reserved to ST, when a ST library requires its protection. - As randomness is a key stone in many applications, the TOE features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AlS20/AlS31 [1] and directly accessible through dedicated registers. - The TOE also provides a 16- and 32-bit CRC calculation block (compliant to ISO 13239, IEEE 802.3, etc.). - The ST54L and ST54LF platform offers a serial communication interface fully compatible with the ISO/IEC 7816-3 standard (T=0, T=1) and a single-wire protocol (SWP) slave interface for communication with a near field communication (NFC) router in Secure Element applications.